A knot Floer stable homotopy type: The stratification

-Note that, among the strata \eqref{eq:type1}, the terms where one of the two factors is zero-dimensional are when either $D^1$ or $D^2$ is a rectangle, and the partition corresponding to that rectangle is empty:
+Note that, among these strata, the terms where one of the two factors is zero-dimensional are when either $D^1$ or $D^2$ is a rectangle, and the partition corresponding to that rectangle is empty:

-or when either $D^1$ or $D^2$ is constant, with one marking corresponding to a boundary degeneration made of an allowable multiple of a row $H_j$ or allowable multiple of a column $V_j$, for some $j$: